 The C. C. Maloney Memorial Award.
-Two Biblical exegetical awards to be given annually.
-One award to be given to the student presenting the best exegetical essay.
-The second award will be given to the United Methodist student who presents the best exegetical essay during the school year.
-It is possible that both awards could be given to a United Methodist student in a given year.
-Judging to be done by the Faculty of Area I (Bible).
+A biblical exegetical award given annually to a student in a Bible core course who submits the best exegetical essay.
+Judging is done by the faculty of Area I (Bible).
 The award alternates from Old Testament to New Testament.